 Rex Grossman Contract Information:

-Signed by the Redskins in April of 2013.
+Signed by the Browns in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Rex Grossman – simply subscribe now.